WAV stands for Wheelchair Accessible Vehicle. This means you can travel in the vehicle while seat in your wheelchair

 We’ll cover your regular services and routine repairs, to keep your vehicle running perfectly.

-Illustration of a battery half charged
+Illustration of a electric car charger

 Support with your electric car